nhsconnect/gpconnect/pages/development/development_fhir_api_guidance.md

 {% include important.html content="The FHIR standard outlines specific rules for formatting XML and JSON on the wire.
 It is important to read and understand in full the differences between how XML and JSON are required to be represented." %}

-Consumers SHALL ignore unknown extensions and elements in order to foster [forwards compatibility](https://www.hl7.org/fhir/DSTU2/compatibility.html#1.10.3) and declare this by setting [Conformance.acceptUnknown](https://www.hl7.org/fhir/DSTU2/conformance-definitions.html#Conformance.acceptUnknown) to 'both' in their conformance profile.
+Consumers **MUST** ignore unknown extensions and elements in order to foster [forwards compatibility](https://www.hl7.org/fhir/DSTU2/compatibility.html#1.10.3) and declare this by setting [Conformance.acceptUnknown](https://www.hl7.org/fhir/DSTU2/conformance-definitions.html#Conformance.acceptUnknown) to 'both' in their conformance profile.

-Systems SHALL declare which format(s) they support in their Conformance Statement.
-If a server receives a request for a format that it does not support it SHALL return a http status code of `415` indicating an `Unsupported Media Type`.
+Systems **MUST** declare which format(s) they support in their Conformance Statement.
+If a server receives a request for a format that it does not support it **MUST** return a http status code of `415` indicating an `Unsupported Media Type`.

 ### [Transfer encoding](https://www.hl7.org/fhir/DSTU2/http.html#mime-type) ###

-Clients and servers SHALL support the HTTP `Transfer-Encoding` header with a value of `chunked`.
+Clients and servers **MUST** support the HTTP `Transfer-Encoding` header with a value of `chunked`.
 This indicates that the body of a HTTP response will returned as an unspecified number of data chunks (without an explicit `Content-Length` header).

 ### [Character encoding](https://www.hl7.org/fhir/DSTU2/http.html#mime-type) ###

-Clients and servers SHALL support the `UTF-8` character encoding as outlined in the FHIR standard.
+Clients and servers **MUST** support the `UTF-8` character encoding as outlined in the FHIR standard.

 > FHIR uses `UTF-8` for all request and response bodies.
-Since the HTTP specification (section 3.7.1) defines a default character encoding of `ISO-8859-1`, requests and responses SHALL explicitly set the character encoding to `UTF-8` using the `charset` parameter of the MIME-type in the `Content-Type` header.
+Since the HTTP specification (section 3.7.1) defines a default character encoding of `ISO-8859-1`, requests and responses **MUST** explicitly set the character encoding to `UTF-8` using the `charset` parameter of the MIME-type in the `Content-Type` header.
 Requests MAY also specify this charset parameter in the `Accept` header and/or use the `Accept-Charset` header.

 ### Content compression ###

-To improve system performances clients/servers SHALL support GZIP compression.
+To improve system performances clients/servers **MUST** support GZIP compression.

 Compression is requested by setting the `Accept-Encoding` header to `gzip`.